 The Jay Monahan Center for Gastrointestinal Health has information on the full range of gastrointestinal cancers, including anal cancer, their prevention and treatment, and material on maximizing your nutrition in the fight against these cancers.

-The Hospital of the University of Pennsylvania maintains a cancer information site here.
+The Hospital of the University of Pennsylvania maintains a cancer information site which includes an anal cancer discussion here.

 Websites on HPV

-HPV Support Network — Information on the HPV virus and its cancer consequences.
+The HPV Support Network — Information on the HPV virus and its cancer consequences